 The purpose of the inspection and review process is to allow each party the equal opportunity to meaningfully respond to the evidence prior to conclusion of the investigation, to submit any additional relevant evidence, and the names of any additional witnesses with relevant information.
 This is the final opportunity to offer evidence, or names of witnesses.
 Given the sensitive nature of the information provided, SFCM will facilitate this review in a secure manner.
 None of the parties nor their advisors may copy, remove, photograph, print, image, videotape, record, or in any manner otherwise duplicate or remove the information provided.
 Any student or employee who fails to abide by this may be subject to discipline.
-Any advisor who fails to abide by this may be subject to discipline and/or may be excluded from further participation in the process.
+Any advisor who fails to abide by this may be subject to discipline participation in the process.

 The parties will have a minimum of 5 days to inspect and review the evidence and submit a written response in writing to the Investigator.
 SFCM will provide access to copies of the parties' written responses to the Investigator to all parties and their advisors, if any.
 The Title IX Coordinator shall have the discretion to extend the evidence review period based on the volume and nature of the evidence.
 At the conclusion of the evidence review, when deemed appropriate by the Investigator, the Investigator shall then conduct any additional fact-gathering as may be necessary.
-If new, relevant evidence is gathered during this second fact-gathering period, the new evidence will be made available for review by the parties and
+If new, relevant evidence is gathered during this second fact-gathering period, the new evidence will be made available for review by the parties and their advisors.
+The parties shall have 5 days to provide a response to the newly-gathered evidence.
+No new evidence will be accepted as part of any response,

-THEIR ADVISORS.
-THE PARTIES SHALL HAVE 5 DAYS TO PROVIDE A RESPONSE TO THE NEWLY-GATHERED EVIDENCE.
-NO NEW EVIDENCE WILL BE ACCEPTED AS PART OF ANY RESPONSE, EXCEPT THAT THE INVESTIGATOR SHALL HAVE THE DISCRETION TO ACCEPT RELEVANT EVIDENCE THAT WAS NOT PREVIOUSLY AVAILABLE OR KNOWN TO EXIST, AND THAT WAS NOT PREVIOUSLY DISCOVERABLE WITH THE EXERCISE OF REASONABLE DILIGENCE.
+EXCEPT THAT THE INVESTIGATOR SHALL HAVE THE DISCRETION TO ACCEPT RELEVANT EVIDENCE THAT WAS NOT PREVIOUSLY AVAILABLE OR KNOWN TO EXIST, AND THAT WAS NOT PREVIOUSLY DISCOVERABLE WITH THE EXERCISE OF REASONABLE DILIGENCE.